I Want To...

-2) Amount and source of funds: Funds will be derived from the Hospitalist clinical surplus, and will accrue at an annual rate of up to $12,000 for each full-time faculty member.
-If the clinical surplus does not allow for a disbursement of $12,000 to each faculty member, the disbursement will be reduced proportionately for each hospitalist.
+2) Amount and source of funds: Funds will accrue at an annual rate of up to $12,000 for each full-time faculty member.
+Maintenance of the program is contingent on the financial viability of the Hospitalist Program.

 3) Disbursement amount depends on the faculty member’s clinical commitment to the Hospitalist Program: